APEGS/APEGS/README.md

-Also, I'm an Illustrator, Brand Developer,  Writer and Copywriter
+Also, I'm an Illustrator, Data a

 -----------------